crowdwave/checkpoint401/README.md

 # Checkpoint 401 Forward Auth Server

-May 2024 note: Checkpoint 401 is new and not battle-tested.
-You are welcome to use it but we recommend you first read the source code in detail and assure yourself of its' suitability for your needs.
+May 2024 note: Checkpoint 401 is aiomed at sophisticated TypeScript developers... it is new and is not battle-tested.
+We recommend you first read the source code in detail and assure yourself of its suitability for your needs - there is only a single source file of about 500 lines - enough for a skilled TypeScript developer to understand.
 We welcome code reviews and feedback to improve its reliability and security.
 Checkpoint 401 has no guarantee at all - use at your own risk.

 ## What is a Forward Auth Server?